Chapter 16:

 Part 4

-Going only as far as Matthew’s personal office near the front of the building, Katie took pity on the kidnapped girl, untying her, and contemplating the next move.
+Going only as far as Matthew’s personal office near the theater house’s front, Katie took pity on the kidnapped girl, untying her, and contemplating the next move.
 (What’s with this heat?)
 She pondered.
 The child sat catatonically on the couch; hands clasped around the water bottle Katie provided.
 She hadn’t uttered word, made a move, or looked up from the ground.
 Imagining what she’d experienced infuriated Katie, though she stifled it on her face.
 “Honey, don’t worry, it’s okay.
 I’m getting you out of here.”
-Though a veneer of positivity, Katie faked a pleasant smile, grabbed Wilhelmina’s hand, and left the office!
-The second they stepped through the doorway; however, she was broadsided and sent tumbling to the floor by an unknown figure!
+Though a veneer of positivity, Katie faked a pleasant smile and grabbed Wilhelmina’s hand, leaving the office!
+The second they stepped through the doorway; however, Katie was broadsided and sent tumbling to the floor by an unknown figure!
 “Ow!
 Jeez!
-What the…Harper?”
+What the…Harper?!”

-“Hang on, what’s happening?
+“Hold it!
+What’s happening?
 Why are you here?!”
-She stepped in, shielding the clearly traumatized girl!
+She stepped in, shielding the clearly traumatized child!
 Shaking like a leaf, a thousand-yard stare, and with color drained from her pale little face, Harper didn’t need his telepathy to understand how Wilhelmina felt.
 “Who is she?”

 “She’s Vergil’s sister!
 Look…w…we…” Vertigo claimed Harper.
 “Get her…out of here…p-please!”
 The room spun, even the concrete wall under Harper’s hand seemed to ebb.
 Fatigue set in, and dizziness finally won out.